No products in the cart.

 An Interactive Art + Conversation Event

-Join us for an afternoon of creativity, connection, and collective action.
-Together, we’ll build a Wall of Solidarity — using paste, posters, paint, and paper — to honour Myanmar’s ongoing struggle for democracy.
-Inspired by the quiet power of tea rooms — from Myanmar’s revolutionary teahouses to the suffragettes’ tea parties — we’ll gather to reflect, share stories, and show support.
-No experience needed.
-Just come, have a brew, and make your mark.
+We gathered for an afternoon of creativity, connection, and collective action.
+Together, we built a Wall of Solidarity using paste, posters, paint, and paper to honour Myanmar’s ongoing struggle for democracy.
+Inspired by the quiet power of tea rooms from Myanmar’s revolutionary teahouses to the suffragettes’ tea parties we came together to reflect, share stories, and show support.
+No experience was needed; people simply came, had a brew, and made their mark.

 Why Tea?